jana falls

 Surrounded by pine trees, deodar trees and apple orchards, Jana waterfall is quite a charming picnic spot – if only visited during the right time of the year!

-During winter, the fall has very less water in it, making it look more like a stream and less like a waterfall.
+During winter, the fall has very little water in it, making it look more like a stream and less like a waterfall.
 The months of April, May & June will have too many tourists around (given, it’s peak tourist season) making it not much of a pleasant experience.

 Having said that, the months of monsoon until the beginning of winter, i.e between July and October will be the best time to visit Jana waterfall.
 It is during the said 4 months that you will find the waterfalls across the Himalayas the most ferocious, hence more picturesque.